 I am running because community matters.
 Community should be first and foremost in the minds of the city in all decisions made.
 This not only includes residents, but members of Gaithersburg’s thriving business community.
 I will work to bring all stakeholders to the table to find the best answer for Gaithersburg.

 I am running for a better Gaithersburg.
-Gaithersburg will continue to be faced with many important and difficult decisions in the future as it transitions from a once rural community to the suburban and semi-urban community it is and will become.
-The Corridor City Transitway is coming, and with it will come more and new development.
+Gaithersburg will continue to be faced with many important and difficult decisions in the future as it transitions from a once rural community to the suburban and semi-urban community it is and will be in the future.
 Decisions that will impact the very nature of Gaithersburg will be made in the coming decade, and the city needs reasoned leadership and individuals who will ask the hard questions as these decisions are made.
 I will ask those hard questions.